hadley/adv-r/Functions.md

 rm(x, h)
 ```

 The same rules apply to closures, functions created by other functions.
+Closures will be described in more detail in [[functional programming]]; here we'll just look at how they interact with scoping.
 The following function, `j()`, returns a function.
 What do you think this function will return when we call it?

 ```R
 j <- function(x) {